suduwoniu/Nucleolus_simulation/README.md

 ImageAlignment: Register two images to get an average image (This code is adapted from the https://ww2.mathworks.cn/matlabcentral/fileexchange/18401-efficient-subpixel-image-registration-by-cross-correlation)

 ## Mento
 inner3_calo_meto_v3.m: The main matlab code for simulation.
 In a summary, all the processing factors are firstly randomly distributied in a 50*50*50 3D space.
 Then calculate the binding ability of each processing factor and give a disturbition to the 500 processing factors which have the lowest binding ability to pre-rRNAs, which are moved to the positions with a higher binding ability.
-After giving 10000 disturbition to this system and get the finnally optimal distribution of processing factors in a sub-nucleolus region
+After giving 10000 disturbution to this system and get the finnally optimal distribution of processing factors in a sub-nucleolus region

 moveSteps_max_v1.m: This function find the 500 processing factors with the lower binding ability and randomly decide the moving direction and steps of them to new position of the higher binding ability